Updated November 21, 2017

 - Dynamic, in which Auto Scaling scales based on a policy.
 You can create policies based on either Amazon CloudWatch metrics or Amazon Simple Queue Service (SQS) queues.

 In both Compute Engine and Amazon EC2, new instances are automatically connected to a default internal network.
 In addition, you create an alternative network and launch instances into that network in both services.
-For a full comparison of Cloud Platform networking and AWS networking, see the Networking article.
+For a full comparison of Google Cloud networking and AWS networking, see the Networking article.

 Amazon EC2 and Compute Engine both allow users to configure firewall policies to selectively allow and deny traffic to virtual machine instances.
 By default, both services block all incoming traffic from outside a network, and users must set a firewall rule for packets to reach an instance.